Installing 150gpd RO/DI system

 Now that the system is plumbed to a water source, you can turn it on.
-The first hour's worth of pure water should not be used, because it contains the food-grade perservative in the membrane.
+The first hour's worth of pure water should not be used, because it contains the food-grade preservative in the membrane.
 After 5g of RO water have been made and poured down the drain, it is ready to be connected to the DI section and used.

 Included in your package is a gray or white "Tee" fitting.
 Trim the blue tubing coming from the RO unit to the length you need, using a sharp razor blade or knife, trying not to pinch or kink the tubing in the process.
 Insert this end into the "Tee" fitting.
 Insert another piece between the Tee and the DI housing (pictured below).
-The remainer of the blue tubing is now inserted into the base of the "Tee" for drinking water.
+The remainder of the blue tubing is now inserted into the base of the "Tee" for drinking water.
 (We collect RO water in bottles, which are then stored in the refrigerator until desired.)

 The DI section will hang on the right of the RO unit.
 Screw it securely to the wall using four screws.
 In the future when it is time to loosen the housing to change out the media cartridge, that top section needs to be strong.